 DCAC houses the Child Abuse Unit of the Dallas Police Department, six units of CPS, and a Dallas County Assistant District Attorney.
 Having all of these professionals under one roof drives collaboration and communication in the very sensitive cases that DCAC coordinates.
 DCAC has 32 partners including 27 law enforcement agencies in Dallas County, Children’s Health, the Dallas County District Attorney’s Office, the Dallas County Southwestern Institute for Forensic Services, the Texas Department of Family and Protective Services (Child Protective Services, Child Care Licensing, Adult Protective Services), and the University of Texas Southwestern Medical Center at Dallas Department of Pediatrics.

-After a child is referred to DCAC by law enforcement or CPS, a DCAC forensic interviewer listens to the child’s story and asks non-leading, developmentally-appropriate questions as the child talks about the trauma he/she has experienced.
-Law enforcement and CPS professionals observe the interview from a separate room.
-This reduces trauma for the child and provides a stronger foundation if the case goes to court.
+After a report of abuse is made and our staff begin coordinating the case, or after a child is referred to DCAC by law enforcement or CPS, a DCAC forensic interviewer listens to the child’s story by asking non-leading, developmentally appropriate questions as the child talks about the trauma he/she has experienced.
+The interview is video recorded while law enforcement and CPS professionals observe it from a separate room.
+The forensic interview reduces trauma for the child and provides a stronger foundation if the case goes to court.

 Children who have been victimized and receive therapy are less likely to: